-It should give us great comfort in the sense that we can trust that this all-powerful God all-powerful and in control.
+It should give us great comfort in the sense that we can trust that this all-powerful God is all-powerful and is in control.
 If He is even in control of the natural world (physical hearing), then He is most certainly in control of the spiritual world, too.
 He is able to do all things good.

 When we find that we are in the presence of one who is not only all-powerful, but also all-loving and all-merciful, we should be able to breathe a huge sigh of relief and turn our absolute trust over to Him.
 He is able and fully willing to be in control.

 Reflect, today, upon these two little words.
 Let this holy and divine authority of Jesus take control over your life.
 Let Him command you.
 His commands are perfect love and mercy.
 They are words that will direct you to your ultimate good.
 And this all-powerful God is worthy of all your trust.

 All-powerful Lord, I do trust You and I know that You can do all things.
 I know that You desire to have perfect authority in my life.
 Help me to turn my life fully over to You and to trust You enough to direct and to command every action of my life.
 Jesus, I fully trust in You!

 Drawn to Jesus, Drawn to Mercy for Others